nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `report EMPLOYEE_ID`

-* Generates a report for the employee with the specified `EMPLOYEE_ID`.
+* Generates and downloads a report for the employee with the specified `EMPLOYEE_ID`.
 * The employee id refers to each employee's unique employee id.
 * The employee id **must follow the EID format** (EID[4 digits]-[4 digits])

 Examples:
-* `report EID1234-5678` generates a report for the employee with employee id EID1234-5678 in the employee list.
+* `report EID1234-5678` generates and downloads a report for the employee with employee id EID1234-5678 in the employee list.

 ![report success](images/reportSuccess.jpg)